f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

     ix.
 Once EKS cluster is up, select it and navigate to Compute section and click Add node group
     x.
 Enter a name, select a role (if not created, create it and assign.
 Follow `document <https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html>`_ for more info) xi.
 Set compute and scaling configurations, here we are creating a 1 node EKS cluster xii.
-Select the workload subnet for your worker node xiii.
+Select the workload subnet[refer step 2(e)] for your worker node xiii.
 Keep rest options default, review the config done and create the node group xiv.
 Edit the `product page </shared/booksinfo/mcn-bookinfo/product_page.yaml>`_ manifest file, "enter the egress private IP of the AWS CE site" and deploy the product page microservice using the kubectl command. “kubectl apply -f product.yaml”
 **Note:** Here, we are using product page service type as NodePort